Motor Control Panel

 All conducting parts on the line side of the unit disconnect shall be shrouded by a suitable insulating material to prevent accidental contact with those parts.

 A lever handle operator must be provided on each disconnect.
 With the unit stabs engaged onto the vertical phase bus and the unit door closed, the handle mechanism shall allow complete ON/OFF control of the unit.
 All circuit breaker operators shall include a separate TRIPPED position to clearly indicate a circuit breaker trip condition.
 It shall be possible to reset a tripped circuit breaker without opening the control unit door.
-Clear indication of disconnect status shall be provided, by adhering to the following operator handle positions:
+A clear indication of disconnect status shall be provided, by adhering to the following operator handle positions:

 - Handle “On” position must be up or to the left and within 45 degrees of being parallel to the face of the equipment.